 Established to support sustainable growth and development in regional communities, the work undertaken is applied in nature and utilised directly by government, private enterprise and the not-for-profit sector.

 RDA Grampians supported the establishment of RISER in 2016 due to the direct benefits of its research.

-RISER work with communities to develop funding applications to Commonwealth and State Government and the philanthropic sector.
+RISER work with communities to develop funding applications to the Australian Government, State Government and the philanthropic sector.